WillSidebottom/ScalAssistant/README.md

 ##Help
 After setting up the project and running it using SBT, you can type help in the command line to get a better sense of what the program can do.
 For example, you can type "help weather" to see what format to use when retrieving the weather from a specific location.

+##API Keys
+To interact with Twitter and retrieve weather data, you will need to provide the app with the appropriate api keys.
+Retrieving the weather is done using the WeatherUnderground API.
+You will need to create an account on their website to have them provide an API key for you.
+The same goes for Twitter.
+You will need to sign up and create an application in order to get keys for OAuth.
+This app looks for the keys in the src/main/resources directory.